ftm1337/rawdata/docs/notes/ethena-introduction.md

 ## Dual-layer compounding
 This would be a doubly-compounding experience for our users, with the first layer of compounding coming from the Rebases onto eTHENA and the second layer from the compounding of BNB back into more eTHENA.

-This important distinction between the 2 layers enables us to satisfy two separate groups of our users:
+### Why don't we compound all yield at once?
 - **Thena maxis** - who want the highest yield per unit THE.
-- **Real Yield enthusiasts** - who prefer earnings & profits paid our regularly in BNB.
+- **Real Yield enthusiasts** - who prefer earnings & profits paid out regularly in BNB.